jmarquesOT/sentilo-docs-test/docs/catalog_and_maps/map_viewers.rst

 .. image:: /_static/images/catalog_and_maps/universal_viewer_001.png

+Component types filter
+''''''''''''''''''''''

-On this page, you can filter the components to show by selecting a *component type* by clicking on the left top menu button, that will expand the left sidebar:
+On this page, you can filter the components to show by selecting a *component type* by clicking on the left top menu button |universal_viewer_menu_button.png|, that will expand the left sidebar:

 .. image:: /_static/images/catalog_and_maps/universal_viewer_002.png